himanshu064/chrome-extension/README.md

 # Chrome Extension

 This Chrome extension is built for managing and securely viewing your saved passwords.
-With PassVault, logged-in users can quickly access their stored credentials for various websites.
+With this chrome extension logged-in users can quickly access their stored credentials for various websites.
 This extension is developed using Vite.js, Material-UI, and Tailwind CSS for a sleek and responsive design.

 ## Preview